Aleksa-237dp/Rock-Scissors-Paper/README.md

 | Download the repository |

-* In the repository you selected, click the green 'Code' button and copy the URL.
+* In the repository you selected, click the green «Code» button and copy the URL.
 * Then, in Visual Studio Code (or other code editor), open a terminal and type the command:

 ```python